Community Involvement through Service

 The kindergarten year is the foundational year for our service learning curriculum.
 Students focus on service at home, service at school and service in the community.
 Our community service partnership is with the Ronald McDonald House in Charlotte.
 The house looks and acts as a real home to families in need of a place to stay while their child receives treatment at the local children's hospital.
 The Ronald McDonald House supports families by providing everything that you would typically find at home: a laundry room, a beautiful kitchen, a pantry to store personal food items, a play room, a homework area, and private sleeping areas.
 Our kindergarten students collect household items to donate throughout the year.
 They also they go to Build-A-Bear Workshop to create a special bear to donate to the children of the house.
 Kindergarten supports a school-wide pop tab collection which also creates income for the RMH to use.
 The goal is to collect one million pop tabs in order to financially support 40 families during their stay.

 Tracy Hoskins, Service Learning Teacher 1st GradeFirst grade service learning focuses on pet care and service animals.
-Students help the Cornelius Animal Shelter and Rescue Ranch collect donations for their organizations.
-We visit the facilities and learn about what happens at each location.
-Service animals come to our classroom to visit as we learn about the types of services each animal provides.
+Students help the Cornelius Animal Shelter by collecting supplies through their “Have-a-Heart” donation drive and bake sale each February.
+They also partner with 6th grade to provide donations to other area animal rescues in need.
 The goal of the service learning curriculum in first grade is to make students aware of how important people and animals are for our community.

-Jamie Gunby, Service Learning Teacher 3rd GradeThe 3rd grade class goes to 5th Street Ministries, a homeless shelter located in Statesville, NC.
+Hampton Hager, Service Learning Teacher 3rd GradeThe 3rd grade class goes to 5th Street Ministries, a homeless shelter located in Statesville, NC.
 5th Street Ministries provides clothing, food, and access to healthcare and is a safe sanctuary for men, women, and children.
 The 3rd grade students help in the kitchen when they visit the shelter each month.
 Students serve food and dessert, hand out water, and greet the people that visit the shelter.
-Each fall, students hold a bake sale at Woodlawn and all the money is donated to 5th Street Ministries to help those in need.
+Each year students hold a bake sale at Woodlawn and all the money is donated to 5th Street Ministries to help those in need.

-Catherine Packard, Service Learning Teacher 4th GradeOur fourth graders learn early on in the school year that being a role model is a core value for their class.
-Soon they begin to define themselves as role models as they serve as mentors to young children at Thomasboro Academy in Charlotte.
-Once a month, the fourth graders serve the students at Thomasboro in a variety of ways.
-Some examples include being a one-on-one reading buddy, assisting with literacy and math activities for small groups, and conducting whole group read alouds.
-This rewarding service partnership provides an opportunity for our fourth graders to apply important life skills such as good listening and communication skills, patience, empathy, reflection, and respect.
+Debbie Lolla, Service Learning Teacher 4th GradeOur fourth graders learn early on in the school year that being a role model is a core value for their class.
+As they serve as mentors to young children at La Escuelita in Davidson, they begin to define themselves as role models.
+Whether they serve as a one-on-one reading buddy, assist with literacy and math activities for small groups, or encourage language development in free-play centers, our fourth graders realize the rewarding experience of being a mentor.
+This partnership provides an opportunity for our fourth graders to apply important life skills such as good listening and communication skills, patience, empathy, reflection, and respect.

-Elizabeth Morgan & MaryBeth Schaffner, 6th Grade Service Learning TeachersThe sixth grade service learning program focuses on animal advocacy.
-Students participate in a variety of activities that allow them to learn about domesticated and wild animals and how to advocate for proper animal care.
+Catherine Packard, 6th Grade Service Learning TeacherThe sixth grade service learning program focuses on animal advocacy.
+Students participate in a variety of activities that allow them to learn about domesticated and wild animals and how to advocate for animal protection and proper animal care.
 Students work throughout the year to understand the importance of responsible animal ownership, working to educate their community about various topics related to ethical animal treatment.
-They will work with local animal shelters to learn common reasons for animal surrender and develop materials for potential pet owners that address these concerns.
-Students will also work to support shelters by raising money selling homemade dog biscuits at Christmas in Davidson, making beds and toys for animals living in shelters, and creating animal care packets for current and future pet owners.
-At the end of the year, students will choose one habit, organization, or activity that they will commit supporting throughout their time at Woodlawn.
+They also advocate for wild animals through an integrated presentation about the wonders and benefits of insects and a performance piece about migratory birds.
+They partner with Piedmont Animal Rescue to learn common reasons for animal surrender and develop materials for potential pet owners that address these concerns.
+Students also work to support this organization by raising money selling homemade dog biscuits at Christmas in Davidson, holding donation drives, making beds and toys for animals, and creating animal care packets for current and future pet owners.
+At the end of the year, students choose one habit they will commit to practicing, or an organization they will commit to supporting as an advocate for animals.

-Chris VanAmburgh & Katie Verlin, 7th Grade Service Learning TeachersThe aim of seventh grade service is to introduce students to sustainability as a way to become positive contributors to our society.
-Through class discussions and readings students explore a variety of environmental issues facing our local, regional, and global community.
-Students then develop community action plans to enact on our campus, and in our local community to help develop a sustainable society.
-Every month, our seventh graders partner with Sow Much Good in Huntersville, a NC non-profit organization dedicated to growing organically for charitable purposes.
-Students also explore ways to provide educational opportunities to others so they can incorporate sustainable practices into their own lifestyles, and connect the larger community with nature in a sustainable and practical way.
+Katie Verlin, 7th Grade Service Learning TeacherThe aim of seventh grade service is to introduce students to sustainability as a way to become positive contributors to our society.
+Through class discussions, readings, and field experiences, students explore a variety of environmental issues facing our local, regional, and global community.
+Using what they learn from these experiences, they develop educational opportunities for others so they can incorporate sustainable practices into their own lifestyles.
+Integrating service learning with science, language arts, and visual arts, they design and create messages about creative reuse, and develop action plans to enact on our campus, and in our local community to help develop a sustainable society.
+Through this process, students come to recognize the positive impact they can have on our community and our environment.

 Take a peek inside the classroom...